Aventus: Reviews

 Aventus garnered critical acclaim from fashion critics and the general public alike and has a rating of 4.5 out of 5 stars on the fragrance website Basenotes based on an average of 1312 votes.
 In terms of awards, Aventus won the Best Ever Men's Fragrance award in 2013 from Basenotes, as well as Best Niche Fragrance at the Shortlist Grooming awards, in addition to the Best New Male Fragrance in Limited Distribution prize at the 2011 COPRA (Cosmetic & Perfumery Retailers Association) Awards.
 2021, the Fragrance Foundation Austria awarded the prestigious perfume prize DUFTSTARS at a festive gala in the Museumsquartier in Vienna.

+By 2019, Aventus was the biggest single driver of Creed's sales, according to The Business of Fashion.

-Such was the success of Aventus, that Creed bill it as their most popular fragrance in their 250-year history, whilst Erwin Creed would go on to say in an interview that without Aventus, Creed wouldn't have opened their boutique in Madison Avenue, New York City.
+Such was the success of Aventus, that Creed bill it as their most popular fragrance, whilst Erwin Creed would go on to say in an interview that without Aventus, Creed wouldn't have opened their boutique in Madison Avenue, New York City.